 A PVB laminate can withstand a simulated burglar attack for 20 seconds.
-Ionoplast interlayers have been shown to provide a significant improvement in security of glass installations by resisting an attempt at forced entry for over 2 minutes.
+Ionoplast interlayers have been shown to provide a significant improvement in the security of glass installations by resisting an attempt at a forced entry for over 2 minutes.

-This glass laminate is recommended for security conscious projects or to improve the security rating of window and door installations.
+This glass laminate is recommended for security-conscious projects or to improve the security rating of window and door installations.

 This category of glass laminate was originally designed to create hurricane resistance glazing for the architectural design market.
 We would recommend this interlayer for our architectural glazing installations requiring hurricane resistance and was the interlayer used within our minimal windows 4+ hurricane tested solution.

 Due to the increased strength that a glass unit laminated with a strengthening interlayer will be able to achieve they are well suited to commercial and public spaces where high line loadings will be required.